Divine Heresy: Departure of Tommy Vext (2008)

 Lead singer Tommy Vext left the band following an on-stage altercation on April 26, 2008.
-Cause of the altercation remains controversial.
+The cause of the altercation remains controversial.
 According to Dino Cazares, Vext was fired because of a conflict during a live show.
 "We felt that he wanted to end the show early to go hang out at the New England Metal Fest, which we were supposed to be performing at the next day" coming up with all sorts of excuses to make this happen.

 The band continued to play after what Vext said was supposed to be the last song.
 Vext then began screaming at Dino and argued with him before he pushed Dino across the stage.
 Vext was kicked out of the band immediately.
 In a video interview Vext explained that he wanted to prevent ruining his voice for the next show by ending the set early because the PA system went out during the show.

 In exclusive "Metal Injection" interview Tommy explained his departure from the band:

 Bringer of Plagues and hiatus (2009–2015)

 Divine Heresy's follow-up to 2007's Bleed the Fifth was the group's first release with new vocalist Travis Neal, formerly of Pushed.
 He is also currently a member of the Swedish band The Bereaved and the band Hate Times Nine from San Diego/LA.
 The album, titled Bringer of Plagues, was released on July 28 release via Century Media Records.
 Dino co-produced the album with the acclaimed producing team Dirty Icon (Logan Mader and Lucas Banker).

 As of November 25, 2010, Divine Heresy cannot be found on the Century Media Records website.
 Dino has also given interviews that during breaks from the current Fear Factory tour, Dino and drummer Tim Yeung have started writing new material for the next Divine Heresy record.
 On January 26, 2011, it was announced that bassist Joe Payne had left Divine Heresy.
+In late 2012, Payne and an associate were arrested in connection with an investigation into the distribution of more than 2,900 grams (6.4 pounds) of marijuana.

 On May 10, 2011, Dino announced via Divine Heresy's Facebook page and through his own personal account that Divine Heresy are still together and that there will be a new album in 2012.
 He also said that they were planning a tour along the US east coast.
 On August 17, 2012, guitarist Dino Cazares via Twitter commented on the status of Tim Yeung as a DH drummer:

 On July 27, 2015, in an interview with MetalSucks, Cazares confirmed that he is the only remaining member of Divine Heresy and the band is currently inactive due to his commitments with Fear Factory.

+On January 24, 2020 Cazares, announced that Payne had died at the age of 35.
+No cause of death was disclosed.